HotSpot

 Now, 'gcc.ttrace' does contain a thermal trace but the initial

-temperatures that it used to generate it were default constant
+temperatures that were used to generate it were default constant

-state temperatures are a good estimate of what the correct set of
+temperatures are a good estimate of what the correct set of initial

-initial temperatures are.
-So, we now use the steady state
+temperatures are.
+So, we now use the steady state temperatures

-temperatures produced as the set of initial temperatures for the
+produced as the set of initial temperatures for the next 'true' run:

 b) cp gcc.steady gcc.init